The home of virtual motorsport news, guides, & reviews

 When you apply polish, it can effectively remove a thin layer of paint from the surface, which helps to minimise the appearance of scratches and scuffs.

 However, to ensure the best results, we'd recommend you apply wax after polishing.
-Wax acts as a protective layer that fills in any remaining defects and offers a thin shield for your paint.
+The wax acts as a protective layer that fills in any remaining defects and offers a thin shield for your paint.
 If you apply polish after waxing, you risk removing the protective wax layer before addressing any paint imperfections.